sarahfuchi/Data-Science/Advanced data science (NLP, computer vision, deep neural nets)/README.md

 If those photos are created successfully, the classifier will approve and I call call myself a junior Monet.
 I trust the computer vision's recent advancements can handle this, and let us see how well I can Monet-ize it? :)

-**NOTE: ** A GAN consists of at least two neural networks: a generator model and a discriminator model.
+**A GAN** consists of at least two neural networks: a generator model and a discriminator model.
 The generator is a neural network that creates the images.
 For this project, I generated images in the style of Monet.
 This generator is trained using a discriminator.
 The two models will work against each other, with the generator trying to trick the discriminator, and the discriminator trying to accurately classify the real vs. generated images.
 I have built a GAN that generates 7,000 to 10,000 Monet-style images.

 Let's take a look at the steps: